This antique piece is a master class in clever construction.

 The lid handle

-The last element of this pan is the handle, a simple copper bar.
+The last piece of this pan is the handle, a simple copper bar.
 It rises a little bit higher than the rim of the sidewalls and it’s gotten a little crushed towards the middle.

 The ends of the handle are flattened into brackets and fastened with a single copper rivet.
 The interior rivet heads are set almost flush to the inner surface, similar to the rivets on the side handle brackets.